 Whichever way you look at it, this is a great earnings rate for supermarket and fuel spending.
 The ‘everywhere else’ rate is not so good, but there is no penalty rate for spending at utilities, telcos and government bodies, so the overall rate is excellent, especially for devoted David Jones shoppers.

-If you choose to earn QFF points with this card you are probably already familiar with the Qantas Frequent Flyer scheme and its award flights or gift cards and merchandise redemption options.
+If you choose to earn QFF points with this card you are probably already familiar with the Qantas Frequent Flyer scheme and its award flights and upgrades or gift cards and merchandise redemption options.

-For those choosing Membership Rewards instead, the points can be used to shop online at David Jones, or offset as a cash credit against your card account balance.
+For those choosing Membership Rewards instead, the points can be used to shop online at David Jones (including purchasing DJs gift cards), or offset as a cash credit against your card account balance.
 Alternatively, you can simply choose to participate in the Amex Membership Rewards program.
-This last option lets you convert your points into retail gift cards or transfer them to the award flight programs of nine leading airlines (Air New Zealand, Cathay Pacific, Emirates, Etihad, Malaysian Airlines, Singapore Airlines, Thai Airways, Virgin Australia and Virgin Atlantic) as well as Hilton and Starwood’s frequent guest programs.
+This last option lets you convert your points into retail gift cards or transfer them to the award flight programs of nine leading airlines (Air New Zealand, Cathay Pacific, Emirates, Etihad, Malaysian Airlines, Singapore Airlines, Thai Airways, Virgin Australia and Virgin Atlantic) as well as Hilton and Marriott Bonvoy’s frequent guest programs.

 David Jones loyalty benefits